The Hidden AdWords Options Most Marketers Miss Out

 One of the most important things that make an ad campaign profitable is to ensure that the keywords that you bid actually converts.
 And one way to make sure this happens is to identify and exclude all negative keywords that might hog your clicks.

-For example, suppose you sell wine glasses exclusively and bid for keywords like “latest wine glasses.”
+Lets say you sell wine glasses exclusively and bid for keywords like “latest wine glasses.”
 Google might go ahead and display your ad to people who simply type in “latest drinking glasses.”
 And when they click on your ad, your budget gets depleted without you never having a chance of making a sale since the person might just be searching for a simple drinking glass and not a wine glass.

 This issue can be resolved by adding a list of negative keywords.
 Research all the keywords that can trigger your ad, find out those which may attract people who are not your target customers and then include all the identified keywords in the negative keyword list of your ad campaign.
 Now, the ads will never be shown to people who type in such irrelevant words.